frankMilde/go-challenge/04_repacking/README.md

 Storing boxes
 -------------
 Note, that an area uniquely identifies the box type, except for an area of
-4. This suggests, we can use the box size as a hash and store the boxes in a hash table.
-To handle the 'collision' of size 4, we can use the hash `4` for 4x1 and the hash `5` for 2x2 boxes.
+4. This suggests, we can use the box size in a hash function and store the boxes in a hash table.
+We have 10 distinct box types so `TABLESIZE = 10`.
+To handle the 'collision' of size 4, we can use the hash `3` for 4x1 and the hash `4` for 2x2 boxes.

 ![hash tab](figures/hashtab.png)

-For each hash value we will have a list of boxes.
+For each hash value we will have a stack of boxes.
 If a box is repacked on pallet, it gets pulled from the list.
-If a new truck comes, the new boxes will be added.
+If a new truck comes, the new boxes are added to the table.

-**TODO**: When unloading a truck full of boxes it might be faster to first store the boxes in an array and then sort the array after the size of the box.
-Then transform that sorted array into a hash table.

-### The Box list
+### The Box stack
-The box list will operate as a last-in-first-out (LIFO) stack.
+The box stack will operate in typical last-in-first-out (LIFO) order.
 Operations we need are
-- `newItem` to create a new item
 - `push` to add a new item to the front
 - `pop` to delete an item from the front
+- `front` to get first element
+- `isEmpty` to know if stack is empty

+In the first implementation a pointer list was used.
+But as it turned out the slice operations in go are so cheap that is was simpler to use them.
+So `push` will simply `append` a box to the slice and `front` checks for the last element.
+For more discussion, see [here](https://groups.google.com/forum/#!msg/golang-nuts/mPKCoYNwsoU/tLefhE7tQjMJ).

 Palettes
 ========